 The postgraduate programs in Psychodynamic School Psychology are designed for practicing school psychologists or school social workers who are looking for advanced training in applying a psychodynamic perspective to their counseling sessions with students as well as to teacher consultations and psycho-educational assessments.

 Program Info and Options

-This is a unique one-year program for certified school psychologists and school social workers.
+This is a unique one-year program for certified school psychologists, school social workers, and guidance counselors.

-The curriculum is comprised of courses, seminars and supervision based on contemporary psychodynamic understandings of human motivation and behavior.
+The curriculum is comprised of courses, seminars and individual consultation, based on contemporary psychodynamic understandings of human motivation and behavior.

-A psychodynamic approach is well suited to the work of school psychologists and school social workers.
+A psychodynamic approach is well suited to the work of school psychologists, school social workers, and guidance counselors.
 This perspective stresses that a child’s functioning is influenced by a combination of emotional, cognitive, neurodevelopmental, familial and societal forces.
 A comprehensive understanding of the whole child informs counseling sessions, advice given to parents and classroom interventions, which are designed to be concrete, practical and effective.